Waiver Process Overview For Registrars

 Players in Grades 3-8 residing on HAFB may register with any of the clubs listed below that have property included in HAFB.
 This is even though HAFB schools are overseen by Lincoln’s school superintendent.

-All Grade 3-8 players with a HAFB address need a waiver to play in BAYS for any of the four towns.
-This should be submitted as a 2A2a Residency Waiver in the waiver application.
+All Grade 3-8 players with a HAFB address need a 2A.2.a Residency Waiver to play in BAYS and may play for any of these four towns:

 • Bedford Youth Soccer